iQuHACK/2023_QuEra/team_solutions/Documentation.md

 * creating, dragging, and deleting nodes
 * displaying the Rydberg Blockade distance
 * automatically representing connections between adjacent nodes
-* displaying the physical spatial restrictions of the QuERA Aquila processor to 75 x 76 $\mu$m
+* displaying the physical spatial restrictions of the QuERA Aquila processor to 75 x 76 µm
-* producing a warning if two atoms are positioned closer than the 4$\mu$m resolution of the laser.
+* producing a warning if two atoms are positioned closer than the 4µm resolution of the laser.
-* Aligning the atoms on the y-axis to be spaced in increments of $4\mu$m.
+* Aligning the atoms on the y-axis to be spaced in increments of 4µm.

 ![GraphFactory](Documentation.assets/GraphFactory.png)